psychdatascience/FDS-CourseOne/tu004_terminal.md

-## **Introduction to Basic Linux Shell Commands**
+## **Introduction to Basic Shell Commands**

+### Objective:
-**Objective:** By the end of this tutorial, you should be able to navigate the Linux file system, create, view, copy, and move files, and use wildcards.
+By the end of this tutorial, you should be able to navigate your computer's file system, create, view, copy, and move files, and use wildcards.

 ---